engin-karakurt/microbot-launcher-unix/README.md

 NOTE: There are probably other methods aswell.
 Feel free to share them!

 ## Contributions
-Feel free to submit a pull request if you have worked on something and think it should be implemented!
-Also take a look at the Issues tab for different tasks to solve (Features, Bugs) and suggest features / report bugs if you encounter anything that could be improved!
+Feel free to submit a pull request to the dev branch if you have worked on something (Feature / Bug)!

+Also take a look at the Issues tab for things to solve and suggest features / report bugs if you encounter anything that could be improved!

 ## Support me
 If you want to support me, you can do so by sending me a donation.